TudorIoanMarin/voya-angularjs/README.md

 5. In the home route, add a list which displays all of the former bower libraries.
 Please check if their provider/services exist and change the colour of each list item to anything you prefer.
 For example if $websocket exists as a service display "Angular Websocket is present in our app." and change the colour.

-6. The "not-found" controller needs to be changed to AngularJS + JavaScript, have it's route configured and it should use upgradeAdapter.
+6. (optional) The "not-found" controller needs to be changed to AngularJS + JavaScript, have it's route configured and it should use upgradeAdapter.

 Please do not remove the footer text.
 You can add more to it. :D